Stadly/PasswordPolice/README.md

 try {
     $policy->enforce('password');
-    // The password adheres to the policy.
+    // The password is in compliance with the policy.
 } catch (PolicyException $exception) {
     // The password does not adhere to the policy.
     // Use the exception to show an appropriate message to the user.